ogdenpm/intel80tools/Doc/makefile.md

 * **SRC** - this is set to the location of the source file directory.
 It can be omitted if the current directory is used.

+* **IASM** - optionally set to set the extension used for assembly files processed by Intel's ASM80.
+Typically set where the project uses both the CP/M and Intel tools for assembling programs.

 * **ISIS_F0** - this is set to the directory containing the isis drive F0 files.
 It can be omitted if this is the current directory

 * **COMPARE** - set to the program used to compare files.
 Not needed if the default omfcmp is being used.